-Table 4.5 presents a validation of the number of payers of non-simulated taxes and the recipients of benefits.
-Looking closer to subgroups of pensioners reveals oversimulation in the number of old age pension recipients with a ratio of 109% for 2015 and a ratio of 132% in the group of disability pension recipients for 2015.
-At the same time the number of survivors pension recipients is undersimulated in 2015 with a ratio of 64%.
-The undersimulation of the number of survivors pension recipients may be explained by the fact that those benefits can be perceived by their claimants as either old-age or disability pensions and incorrectly reported in the survey data.
-If one would add up the numbers of recipients of disability, old age and survivors pensions and compare it with the relevant sum of external statistics then the ratio of accuracy would be 106% in 2015, 104% in 2016 and 105% in 2017.
+Table 4.5 presents validation of number of non-simulated taxes payers and benefits recipients.
+Looking closer to subgroups of pensioners reveals oversimulation in number of old age pension recipients with a ratio of 117% for 2014 and a ratio of 103% in the group of disability pension recipients for 2014 At the same time the number of survivors pension recipients is undersimulated in 2014 with a ratio of 67%.
+Undersimulation of the number of survivor pension recipients may be explained by the fact that those benefits can be perceived by their claimants as either old-age or disability pension and incorrectly reported in the survey data.
+If one would add up numbers of recipients of disability, old age and survivors pensions and compare it with relevant sum of external statistics then the ratio of accuracy would be 105% in 2014, 106% in 2015-2016.
 This shows that in general the information about recipients of disability, old-age and survivors pensions in EUROMOD is accurate.
-The number of pre-retirement benefit recipients in 2015 accounts for 134% of relevant external statistics.
-There is no clear explanation of undersimulation of the number of recipients of farmer's structural pensions.
-According to the external data the benefit is undersimulated by 24% in year 2015.
-However, this disparity levels off in later years, with the ratio increasing to 98% in 2016 and 2017.
-The number of recipients of the supplement due to childcare fits well to the external statistics for year 2016 resulting with a fit ratio of 109%.
-However, for 2015 the ratio indicates oversimulation 38%.
-Unfortunately, the statistics that allow for the validation of the number of recipients of other non-simulated benefits and taxes included in Table 4.5 are not provided in publicly available sources.
+The number of pre-retirement benefit recipients in 2014 accounts for 124% of relevant external statistics.
+There is no clear explanation of oversimulation of the number of recipients of farmer's structural pensions.
+According to the external data the benefit is oversimulated by 9% in year 2014.
+The number of recipients of the supplement due to childcare leave is fitting well to the external statistics for year 2014 resulting with fit ratio of 114%.
+For years 2015-2016 the ratio indicates oversimulation by 31% to 4%.
+Oversimulation of the number of childcare leave recipients is explained by introduction of parental leave in 2013.
+Parental leave gives entitlement to maternity benefit which is connected with higher financial support during the first 52 weeks of child's live.
+This caused a shift of parents of young children from childcare leave towards parental leave which is visible in decrease reported number of supplement's recipients in years 2014-2015.
+Unfortunately, statistics that allow validation of number of recipients of other non-simulated benefits and taxes included in Table 4.5 are not provided in publicly available sources.